Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: Discussion and Outlook

 Beyond these canonical projections, the transfer-matrix product $W(t)$ naturally gives access to intrinsic matrix-level observables.
 As a representative example, we examined the logarithm of the leading eigenvalue $\ln\lambda_1(t)$; within the numerically accessible regime, this spectral observable exhibits KPZ-like $t^{1/3}$ fluctuation growth over an intermediate time window.
 At the same time, its standardized distribution and cumulants remain distinct from the known Tracy–Widom and Baik–Rains subclasses over the simulated range.
 Thus, while the present results do not establish an asymptotic limiting law for this observable, they indicate that the unified transfer-matrix ensemble contains fluctuation structures not directly tied to the standard geometry-selected subclasses.

 This perspective suggests a broader interpretation of the KPZ one-point structure.
-The familiar Tracy–Widom and Baik–Rains laws arise as specific projections of a larger random matrix product.
-In this sense, geometry selects particular observables of $W(t)$, rather than defining fundamentally different stochastic processes.
-The transfer-matrix formulation, therefore, provides a compact framework in which canonical KPZ subclasses coexist with additional matrix-derived observables whose statistical properties remain to be explored.
+The familiar Tracy--Widom and Baik--Rains laws are selected within a common bulk transfer-matrix framework by endpoint contractions and boundary data.
+The transfer-matrix formulation therefore places the canonical KPZ subclasses alongside additional matrix-derived observables whose statistical properties remain to be explored.

 Several directions follow naturally from the present viewpoint.
 On the numerical side, larger system sizes and longer times would clarify the intrinsic spectral observables such as $\ln\lambda_1(t)$.
 On the conceptual side, it would be interesting to understand more systematically how spectral observables of $W(t)$ relate to the other DPRM configurations, and whether additional matrix-level quantities admit universal descriptions.
+In particular, the fixed-width long-time cumulant results for polymers on cylinders and intervals~\cite{brunetDerrida2000,barraquandLeDoussal2025} provide a useful reference point, but a theory for the intermediate pre-saturation eigenvalue distribution reported here remains open.
 More broadly, the transfer-matrix approach opens a route to studying DPRM and KPZ fluctuations through structured random matrix products, complementing integrable and continuum formulations.

-In summary, a single ensemble of finite-dimensional DPRM transfer-matrix products provides a unified framework for the canonical geometry-dependent KPZ one-point fluctuation laws, while simultaneously suggesting a wider class of matrix-level observables whose scaling properties extend beyond the canonical Tracy–Widom subclasses.
+In summary, a common ensemble of finite-dimensional DPRM transfer matrices, supplemented by the appropriate endpoint contractions and boundary data, provides a unified framework for the canonical geometry-dependent KPZ one-point fluctuation laws and suggests a wider class of matrix-level observables beyond the canonical Tracy--Widom subclasses.